- CLASS: Aves (Birds)

 - GENUS: Buteo

 - SPECIES: jamaicensis

 Red-tailed hawks are common in San Diego County and throughout North America, whether perched on a pole, soaring overhead, or just a distant, high-pitched "kkeeer..." heard from beyond the trees.
 These raptors, or birds of prey, have keen eyesight, binocular vision, powerful talons for grabbing prey, and a sharp beak.
-They are one of the largest North American hawk species and are commonly seen flying over rural areas from coast to coast.
+They are one of the largest North American hawks and are commonly seen flying over rural areas from coast to coast.
 The first red-tailed hawks were identified in Jamaica, West Indies.
-This is how the bird gets its species name, “jamaicensis.”
+This is how the bird gets its species name, jamaicensis.
 Other names for the red-tailed hawk are chicken-hawk and Harlan’s hawk.

 Red-tailed hawks, like all raptors, have excellent vision.
 They can see colors, like most humans can, as well as those in the ultraviolet range.
 This means that the hawks can perceive colors that humans cannot see.
-Red-tailed hawks are diurnal hunters but see black and white well enough to also hunt at dusk, the time when nocturnal animals, especially rodents, begin to awaken and move around.
+Red-tailed hawks are diurnal hunters but see black and white well enough to also hunt at dusk, the time when nocturnal wildlife, especially rodents, begin to awaken and move around.
 These predators have a nictitating membrane; the clear inner lid cleans the eye and protects it while the hawk is wrestling with its prey.

 While most birds have no sense of smell, some scientists believe that hawks may have some olfactory ability.

 Adult red-tailed hawks have few predators, but great horned owls and crows prey on red-tailed hawk eggs and nestlings.
 Owls compete with the red-tailed hawks for nest sites; both birds are known to kill the young and destroy the eggs of the other in an attempt at taking a nest site.